 Many of us who accept our diagnosis sometimes still lack insight into episodes.
 Maybe as a person with bipolar disorder, feeling extremely good for a change feels like you think you “should” feel.
 Meanwhile, others around you who know you well can easily spot the symptoms of hypomania or mania.
 They may even say so and recommend that you talk to your doctor.
 Or your doctor suggests that you take more of that sedating medication that you dislike.
 Maybe that angers and frustrates you.
 After all, who wants a pleasant hypomania or mania to stop?
 Perhaps in our past we felt that pleasant hypomanic state was even our “baseline” mood.

 After 12 years, I will say that my insight into my elevated moods has improved.
 Don’t get me wrong, sometimes it takes a couple of days until the light finally goes on in my brain and I say “Hmm?
 I sure have been doing a lot of shopping and flirting with guys lately.
 Maybe, just maybe, I’m a little elevated in mood.”
 And I’ll confess that I’ve been known to ride that bit of a high until someone does notice.
 Usually my husband, therapist or psychiatrist finally says something and I do the good girl thing and take the “as needed” Seroquel, or whatever else my doctor prescribes.
 In the end, it is a very good thing.
-The insight, increased knowledge of my hypo/manic symptoms, and quick action, has kept me out of the psychiatric hospital for about eight years.
+Retrospective realization and eventual present moment insight often led to quick action, keeping me out of the psychiatric hospital for about eight years.

 As strange as this may sound, my insight into my depressive episodes is not as keen.
 What?!?!
 No, I’m serious!
 People may think “Well, you either feel bad/sad/down or not.”
 But what if you want so much to not feel bad/sad/down that you convince yourself that you’re not, even when you actually are?
 Let me give a couple of examples.